 Having served as a lingua franca for many centuries, German is now one of the most widely spoken languages in Europe.
 As such, it’s no surprise that so many of our clients request German translation services when they get in touch with Global Voices.
 Not only is it a popular second language, but German is also one of the most studied languages in the world, and continues to be significant in academia, particularly science.

-If your business is hoping to succeed in the global market, having a solid grasp of the German language is incredibly important, and there are several reasons why we recommend embracing it.
+If your business is hoping to succeed in the global market, having a solid grasp of German grammar and German vocabulary is incredibly important, and there are several reasons why we recommend embracing it.

 Germany is an economic powerhouse